MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-overview.md

 > [!Note]
 > Protection of K8s nodes is offered for Microsoft Azure Kubernetes Services (AKS).

-## What is a K8s node
+## K8s node host

-- A K8s cluster node is hosted on a VM supported by the K8s service.
+A K8s cluster node is hosted on a VM supported by the K8s service.
 A set of nodes ("node pool" or "node group") must have the same supported VM and version for each node.
-- The K8s service allows the customer to configure a cluster, including the selection of node host VMs, to support the requirements of applications running in the cluster.
+The K8s service allows the customer to configure a cluster, including the selection of node host VMs, to support the requirements of applications running in the cluster.

 ## Shared responsibility of K8s nodes